chef-boneyard/chef-web-docs-2016/includes_repository/includes_repository_directory_chefignore.rst

 * A pattern is relative to the cookbook root
 * A pattern may contain relative directory names
-* A pattern cannot ignore an entire directory
+* A pattern may match all files in a directory

 The ``chefignore`` file is located at the root of the `/cookbooks`` subdirectory in the |chef| repository.
 It should contain sections similar to the following: